Back to Living Real Change

 However, it's very easy to overindulge in fatty foods.

 As a society that lives on convenient foods, Americans tend to have high-fat diets.
-The U.S. Department of Agriculture's Dietary Guidelines recommend that adults get 20 to 35 percent of their calories from fat, but these savory and satisfying foods often add up to 34 to 40 percent of our calories.
+The U.S. Department of Agriculture's Dietary Guidelines recommend that adults get 20-35% of their calories from fat, but these savory and satisfying foods often add up to 34-40% of our calories.

 "All fats are equally high in calories," says Sally Brozek, a registered dietitian at Piedmont Atlanta Hospital.
 "Fats contain two times the amount of calories found in protein or carbohydrates.
 That's why they are another food group that should be eaten in moderation.
 However, there are some fats that are healthier than others."